 How do Non-profits apps Help Make a Profit

-Apps can have a profound impact on the performance of a non-profit.
-For example, by creating a deeper bond with the community which can boost the reputation of the nonprofit.
+Apps can have a profound impact on the performance of a nonprofit.
+For example, creating a deeper bond with the community can boost the reputation of the nonprofit.

 Non-profit apps can even improve donations and create new income streams.